 Customer service is one of the key factors in brand loyalty.
 96% of customers say service quality influences their purchasing decisions.

-A well-rounded customer activation strategy allows you to provide contextual, personalized, and rewarding experiences that encourage brand engagement.
+A well-rounded brand activation strategy allows you to provide contextual, personalized, and rewarding experiences that encourage brand engagement.
 And by incorporating the tactics outlined in this article, you can optimize your strategy and keep customers coming back time and again.
+To learn more, see our article about how to measure customer engagement.